djl218/bloglist-frontend/README.md

 The Node.js backend stores the data in a MongoDB Collection and Mongoose is used to model that data.
 Integration testing was performed with SuperTest and Lodash.
 Additional end-to-end testing was done with Cypress.

-Some notable features of the application are:
+Some notable features of the application:
   *  login/logout functionality
   *  new account creation
   *  new posts display the user that added them